chaplean/api-client-bundle/README.md

         )
     /*
      * We define a list of key => values pairs where key is the name of the parameter and the value is a parameter type.
-     * We can also configure the parameters type.
-They all support at least optional(), defaultValue().
      */
         ->requestParameters(
             [